barebox/barebox/Documentation/user/virtio.rst

 VirtIO can use various different buses, aka transports as described in the spec.
-While VirtIO devices are commonly implemented as PCI devices on x86, embedded devices models like ARM/RISC-V, which does not normally come with PCI support might use simple memory mapped device (MMIO) instead of the PCI device.
+While VirtIO devices are commonly implemented as PCI devices on x86, embedded device models like ARM/RISC-V, which do not normally come with PCI support might use simple memory mapped device (MMIO) instead of the PCI device.
 The memory mapped virtio device behaviour is based on the PCI device specification.
 Therefore most operations including device initialization, queues configuration and buffer transfers are nearly identical.
 Both MMIO and non-legacy PCI are supported in barebox.

-The VirtIO spec defines a lots of VirtIO device types. barebox currently supports the following:
+The VirtIO spec defines a lot of VirtIO device types. barebox currently supports the following:

   * Block